Securing your .eco domain

 2. Ensure that your registrar can reach you

-Your domain registrar will send you notifications regarding upcoming domain renewals or any payment issues with your account.
+Your domain registrar will send you notifications regarding upcoming domain renewals or payment issues with your account.

 If the registrar cannot collect payment when your domain name is due for renewal, they will be forced to delete it.